 Think of PubSafe as a digital command center accessible to everyone.
 The platform gathers information from multiple sources in real time and displays it in a clear, understandable way.
 It’s designed to help you make sense of what’s happening on the ground, identify potential dangers, and make smart decisions quickly.
 The core of this is the public map, which visualizes incident reports, team locations, and available resources.
 This isn’t just a static map; it’s a living document of an unfolding event, giving you the clarity needed to respond effectively without getting overwhelmed by raw data.

-Connecting Citizens, Volunteers, and Agencies
+Connecting Citizens, Volunteers, and First Responders

 A major challenge in any crisis is getting the right information to the right people.
 PubSafe bridges this gap by creating a direct line of communication between the public, volunteer groups, and official agencies.
 When a citizen reports an incident through the app, that information doesn’t go into a black hole.
 It instantly appears on the shared map for vetted organizations to see.
 This allows for seamless volunteer coordination, as CERT teams or NGOs can see where help is needed and deploy their members efficiently.
 It connects all the pieces to give everyone the full picture.